Desks and chairs in an exam centre.

 In this article, Karen Binedell, mum to ‘Our Travelling Family’, talks about finding an exam centre as a private candidate.

-It’s January 2020 and if, like us, you have a child preparing to write their IGCSE’s in May you will be at the point where you need to register at an exam centre.
+It’s January 2020 and if, like us, you have a child preparing to write their GCSE Levels’s in May you will be at the point where you need to register at an exam centre.
 I’ve been told that this is something many families find stressful but fear not, the entire process (from start to finish) is simple, straightforward and stress free.
 And rest assured, in the unlikely event that you encounter issues along the way, your Wolsey Hall exam officer is but an email away – ready, willing and able to assist.

 To guide you through the process I’ll share a step by step account of how we went about registering.